JohnDeere/work-tracker/work-tracker-servlet/README.md

     <listener-class>com.example.WorkTrackerContextListener</listener-class>
 </listener>
 ```
-The `WorkTrackerFilter` bundles HttpWorkFilter, LoggerFilter, RequestBouncerFilter, and ZombieFilter.
+The `WorkTrackerFilterProxy` bundles HttpWorkFilter, LoggerFilter, RequestBouncerFilter, and ZombieFilter.
 You can also overwrite the HttpWorFilter by creating a subclass that calls `super(BaseFilter)` in the constructor

 - **Detached Version:**